-The elementary school program offers students K-5 the opportunity to thrive in small classes of five to nine students.
+The elementary school program offers students in grades K-5 the opportunity to thrive in small classes of five to eight students.
 Each classroom has a certified special education teacher and a classroom aide.
 The elementary school's academic component differentiates subject areas in content and presentation to meet students' needs.
-The curriculum is created through research-based programs and aligned with PA core standards.
-Instruction is paced to accommodate students with language delays, and motor planning and processing difficulties.
+Standard and adapted curricula used for instruction are research-based programs and aligned with PA core standards.
+Instruction is paced and/or modified to accommodate students with language delays, motor planning and processing difficulties.
 Instruction is driven by each student's individualized education plan (IEP).
-The school day consists of focus on language arts, math, science, physical education, health, music, art, social skills, as well as a variety of related services.
-Instruction is direct as well as delivered in small and large group formats.
-Within the classroom setting, each teacher is supported by a team of therapists who work with students individually, in small groups or on a consult basis.
+The school day consists of instruction in language arts, reading, math, science, physical education, health, music, art, social and daily living skills, as well as a variety of related services.
+Instruction is direct and delivered in one-on-one, small and large group formats.
+Within the classroom setting, each teacher is supported by a team of therapists who work with students individually, in small groups or through consultation as needed.
 Other supports and services include school counseling, physical, occupational and speech-language therapies, behavior support, school psychology, reading support, and school nursing.